flowershow/cloudflare-worker/README.md

 # Markdown Parser Worker

 A Cloudflare worker that processes markdown files saved to S3, extracting metadata and updating the database.
-The worker receives HTTP requests from Inngest when files are saved.
+The worker exposes an HTTP endpoint that processes markdown files and updates metadata in the database.

 ## Features

 - Processes markdown (.md) and MDX (.mdx) files
-- Extracts metadata from frontmatter (currently title)
+- Extracts metadata from frontmatter (title and description)
+- Falls back to intelligent content parsing if frontmatter is missing
 - Updates Blob records in the database with extracted metadata
 - Works with AWS S3 storage and MinIO for local development